Text processing

 Sentence tokenization

 easyaligner supports passing a tokenizer to the pipeline function that segments the input text according to the user’s preferences.
-The best matching start and end timestamps will be assigned to each tokenized segment based on the outputs from forced alignment.
+The best matching start and end timestamps will be assigned to each tokenized segment based on the word-level outputs from forced alignment.

 For sentence tokenization, we recommend using nltk.tokenize.punkt.PunktTokenizer.
 The load_tokenizer function from easyaligner provides a convenient way to load an appropriate tokenizer for your language: